axibase/atsd/integration/kafka/README.md

 Other parameters are optional.
 For more information on JMX configuration, see [JMX](https://github.com/axibase/axibase-collector/blob/master/jobs/jmx.md).

 1. Click Test to validate the configuration.
-If the specified configuration is correct, this indicates that there must be no errors in the test results.
 1. Click Save.

     ![](images/series_config.png)

-### Configuring kafka-properties

-1. From the table on the JMX Job page, click Edit next to the kafka-properties configuration.
+### Configure properties collection

+1. Select 'kafka-properties' configuration.
 1. Set Host, Port, User Name, Password, and Entity fields as described in the previous section.
 1. Click Test to validate the configuration.
 1. Click Save.

     ![](images/properties_config.png)

-## Step 2: Configure ATSD
+## Step 2: Configure Kafka in ATSD

-1. Login into Axibase Time Series Database at https://atsd_hostname:8443.
+1. Login into the target Axibase Time Series Database instance at https://atsd_hostname:8443.
 1. Go to Metrics page and verify that `jmx.kafka.*` metrics are available.
 1. Go to Entities page and verify that `jmx.kafka.*` properties are available for entities from `kafka-properties` configuration.
 1. Go to `Settings -> Entity Groups` and import [Kafka](resources/groups.xml) entity group.